allenai/tinyhost/README.md

 Except no one wants to host their own server these days.
 Too much trouble keeping that thing secure, updated, properly firewalled.
 It's overkill for hosting just a tiny simple page.

 You could just upload a static page to S3, but for a backend you'd need to add serverless product like AWS Lambda functions.
-But even those would need some place to store your data...
+But even then you would need some place to store your data...

 Introducing, serverless-less web hosting with `tinyhost`